-

 Can an employer reach agreement with a worker on the termination of employment in which the employee validly waives his rights in return for a payment?
 If yes, in what form, should the agreement be documented?
 Describe any limitations that apply, including in respect of non-disclosure or confidentiality clauses.

 Yes, subject to limitations.
-An employee can partly or fully settle issues arising from a personal grievance or breach of contract and forbear from or forego enforcement of his or her rights at law in consideration for payment or other benefits.
+An employee can partly or fully settle issues arising from a personal grievance or breach of contract and forbear from or forego enforcement of their rights at law in consideration for payment or other benefits.
 There must be some form of employment relationship problem that needs to be resolved.
 In almost all cases when the parties enter into a settlement agreement, they will agree to the terms of the settlement agreement, and discussions leading up to settlement, being strictly confidential.

 A settlement agreement, however, must not compromise an employee’s minimum entitlements under minimum entitlement legislation including the Minimum Wage Act 1983, the Holidays Act 2003, the Home and Community Support (Payment for Travel Between Clients) Settlement Act 2016, or the Care and Support Workers (Pay Equity) Settlement Act 2017.